microsoft/BotFramework-WebChat/samples/20.a.upload-to-azure-storage/README.md

 ### Processing attachment

-> It is critical to verify if the uploaded attachment before continue processing in your system.
+> It is critical to verify the uploaded files before continue processing them in your system.

 When the bot receive event activity named `upload`, it will start validating the content of the file, and respond to the end-user with the result of validation.